robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

    Default Tags    owner-john    smoke

    *** Variables ***
    ${HOST}         10.0.1.42

    *** Test Cases ***
    No own tags
-       [Documentation]    This test has tags    owner-john, smoke, req-42 No Operation
+       [Documentation]    This test has tags owner-john, smoke and req-42.
+       No Operation

    With own tags
-       [Documentation]    This test has tags    not_ready, owner-mrx, req-42 [Tags]    owner-mrx    not_ready
+       [Documentation]    This test has tags not_ready, owner-mrx and req-42.
+       [Tags]    owner-mrx    not_ready
        No Operation

    Own tags with variables
-       [Documentation]    This test has tags    host-10.0.1.42, req-42 [Tags]    host-${HOST}
+       [Documentation]    This test has tags host-10.0.1.42 and req-42.
+       [Tags]    host-${HOST}
        No Operation

    Empty own tags
-       [Documentation]    This test has tags    req-42
+       [Documentation]    This test has only tag req-42.
        [Tags]
        No Operation

    Set Tags and Remove Tags Keywords
-       [Documentation]    This test has tags    mytag, owner-john Set Tags    mytag
+       [Documentation]    This test has tags mytag and owner-john.
+       Set Tags    mytag
        Remove Tags    smoke    req-*